apereo/cas/cas-server-documentation/installation/Ehcache-Ticket-Registry.md

 replication for distributed caches composed of two or more nodes.
 To learn more about RMI replication with Ehcache, [see this resource](http://ehcache.org/documentation/user-guide/rmi-replicated-caching).

-Enable the registry in `cas.properties` via:
+Enable the registry in `application.properties` via:

 ```properties
 #CAS components mappings